Dinghy sailing: Learning to sail

+Sailing dinghies can be an affordable way to experience, and to learn sailing.

 Many people learn to sail at accredited sailing schools, or through their local sailing club.
 Many books and training DVDs are also available, allowing the novice sailor to reinforce the learning in their own time.
 Boats that many children learn to sail in are the Optimist, Topper,the Laser Funboat and Laser Picos, and the Portland Pudgy.
 The Optimist is primarily used in supervised racing situations because it is easily capsized and very difficult to right from the water.
 In the US, the Portland Pudgy safety dinghy has become a popular beginners' sailing dinghy for non-racing, recreational use because it is unsinkable and very stable.

 It is easier for children to learn on small boats and work their way up to larger boats as they grow.
 Children learn better in a protected harbor or cove because there is less wind than the wide open ocean.
 The Wayfarer was the standard teaching boats for adult schemes; however, many centres have moved onto more modern 'Centre-Main' boats such as the Laser Stratos and Topaz Omega.
 In Australia the main boats children learn in are Sabot (dinghy), Manly Junior, Heron, Topaz Dinghy, Flying Eleven, Optimist with the O'pen BIC becoming more popular.
 Adults often learn in Spirals or Sabres or by crewing in NS14s or Tasars.

 In the UK, the Royal Yachting Association is the governing body of all dinghy sailing qualifications, offering Youth Stage 1 through 4 certificates, and Adult Level 1 through 3 certificates.
 More and more boat hire companies ask to see certificates before they will allow you to hire out a boat.
 In Australia Yachting Australia fulfils a similar role.
 On yachts in Australia a Competent Crew course is usually the first formal learn to sail course.